projectacrn/acrn-hypervisor/doc/primer/index.rst

 Currently the feature bits supported by the BE device are:

 **VIRTIO\_NET\_F\_MAC(bit 5)**
-  device has given MAC adderss.
+  device has given MAC address.

 **VIRTIO\_NET\_F\_MRG\_RXBUF(bit 15)**
   BE driver can merge receive buffers.